Share A Pencil Day

 Since it’s launch more than 200,000 children from more than 600 schools signed up to take part in the day.

-Completely free to participate, Share a Pencil Day is part of the World’s Largest Lesson, introducing the Sustainable Development Goals to children and young people everywhere and uniting them in action.
+Completely free to participate, Share a Pencil Day introduces the Sustainable Development Goals to children and young people everywhere and unites them in action.
 Share a Pencil Day highlights Goal #4: Ensuring inclusive & equitable quality education & promote lifelong learning opportunities for ALL.

-Share a Pencil Day normally takes place in May each year, during the week after the Yr6 SATs exams.
-Due to the current circumstances a date for 2021 has not yet been set.
-We are hoping things will return to normal and Share a Pencil Day will be able to take place later in the year.
+Share a Pencil Day takes place in May each year, during the week after the Yr6 SATs exams.
+The next Share a Pencil Day will take place on Wednesday 18th May 2022.
+Keep your eyes peeled for further announcements and how to sign up.
 Thank you for your support.

 “It was wonderful to see the children’s reaction to the difficulties other children in the world have accessing education.”